The Victory Program Staff

 She is a member of the Academy of Nutrition and Dietetics as well as the state and local affiliates.
 Lori served as president for the St Louis affiliate of the Academy of Nutrition and Dietetics (formerly the St Louis Dietetic Association) from 2011-2012.
 She is a member of the Sports, Cardiovascular and Wellness Nutrition (SCAN) national dietetic practice group.
 Lori has been working in the field of eating disorders, sports nutrition and wellness since 2003.
 At McCallum Place she works with clients in all levels of care and is a Victory Program dietitian and group facilitator.

-Caroline is a board certified dance/movement therapist and a nationally certified counselor who holds an MA in Education from Washington University in St. Louis.
+Caroline is a board certified dance/movement therapist , a somatic experiencing practitioner and a nationally certified counselor who holds an MA in Education from Washington University in St. Louis.
 She completed her graduate work in Dance/Movement Therapy as well as a Professional Diploma in Dance and Movement Studies at the Laban Centre, London, England.
 She trained in Authentic Movement at the Authentic Movement Institute in Berkeley California, and with Janet Adler, PhD.
-Currently, Caroline is training to become a Somatic Experiencing Practitioner, studying in the Somatic Experiencing Trauma Institute Program developed by Dr. Peter Levine, PhD.
 Caroline is an adjunct faculty member in the Performing Arts Department at Washington University in St. Louis, teaching in the Somatics Program.
-Caroline offers a blend of verbal and body-oriented therapies integrating Jungian thought, creative arts therapies, somatic experiencing, and spiritual practices to promote healing and well being.
+Caroline offers a blend of verbal and body-oriented therapies integrating Jungian thought, creative arts therapies, somatic experiencing, and spiritual practices to promote healing and well- being.
 She has a background in working with issues of trauma, eating disorders, depression/loss, and anxiety.
 She also works with individuals seeking growth, wellness, and spiritual enrichment.

 Caroline Rudnick, MD, PhD

-Dr. Caroline Rudnick is a board-certified family physician and has been in practice for 15 years.
+Dr. Caroline Rudnick is a board-certified family physician and has been in practice for 18 years.
 She completed her MD and PhD at Washington University in St. Louis and her family medicine residency at St. John's Mercy Medical Center in St. Louis.
-She is currently on faculty at St. Louis University in the department of Family Medicine where she teaches the medical students general medical topics as well as eating disorders.
-Her clinical interests are women's health and eating disorders.
-She has been caring for patients with eating disorders for the past 6 years.
+She served as chief resident there during her final year of residency.
+She has been caring for patients with eating disorders for the past 10 years.
+She is currently on faculty at St. Louis University in the department of Family Medicine where she teaches the medical students general medical topics as well as all about the treatment of eating disorders.
+She has been an invited lecturer on the medical management and complications of eating disorders to medical groups.
 Dr. Rudnick sees patients at McCallum Place and outpatients with eating disorders at Webster Wellness Professionals.

 V. Brooke Ayden, MD